gegeke/css-snippets/README.md

-# css-snippets
+# snippets

-This repository is for frequently used CSS solutions.
+This repository is for frequently used solutions.

+- Javascript
+- jQuery
-CSS preporcessor files (like LESS) can also be put here.
+- CSS (also files like LESS)
+- HTML
+- Bootstrap

+This should be a quick referenc and copy-paste source.